AndrewRCalderon/story-title-vi/README.md

 ## Analysis

-These are the CSVs imported to Observable to generate the analysis:
+These are the CSVs are imported to Observable to generate the analysis:

 - `output_data/data_complaint_logs_titlevi_2014_2022.csv`